 A local charity founded by a Baptist church seeking to redevelop their church hall to provide a bespoke space for community activities and affordable housing for those in need.

 Bonny Downs Church owns a small, old church hall building which is used for their weekly foodbank, community meal, winter night shelter, and skills courses.

 Working in collaboration with the New Way project, their vision is to build an ‘urban abbey’ that will be an intentional community bringing together people from different backgrounds who are committed to sharing life with and supporting one another, united by a common goal of tackling poverty.
 The ground floor will have community space and a chapel, with housing above.
 Four to six studio homes will welcome vulnerable single people, who have experienced homelessness, who will stay for an agreed period of supported tenancy, alongside two flats for community workers.
 A shared kitchen and lounge will facilitate communal living, where residents will regularly prepare and eat meals together.
 Everyone will help maintain the house and garden together.
 Residents will also be invited to volunteer at the daytime services for homeless people based on the ground floor.
 Acting as a therapeutic community, it will be a place to rebuild lives and to foster purpose and belonging.

 How we’re helping

 We have helped them complete an initial feasibility study on the site, and have supported them to appoint Panter Hudspith as architects to take the project further.
-We are currently preparing for a planning application, and have initiated discussions with potential lenders and partners.
+Our adviser Andy Redfearn has helped in preparing a planning application, and we have initiated discussions with potential lenders and partners.